lsst-sqre/sqr-051/index.rst

    Live with this problem for now.
 #.
 Prioritize the user registration and external authentication flow and basic Kubernetes security until the risks in those areas are well-understood and reasonably mitigated.
 #.
 Implement support for the more complex login flow required for per-host service deployment once the user registration and external authentication flow work is complete.
 #.
-Plan on using per-service hostnames when deploying the Rubin Science Platform on the US Data Facility.
+Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Facility.
+   At the least, separate core Rubin Science Platform services from third-party ancillary services that may be less secure or easier to attack.